harshdoesdev/bottlecap/README.md

 6) Dom Manipulation ( select element(s), on/off event listeners, get/set attributes, dom ready check )

+### From Where To Start?

+You can start by testing out the example code in the example folders.
+I am planning to add a few tutorials but for now the comments in the code are your guide.

+### Community

+You can post your questions/suggestions on itch.io too. -> [Bottlecap's Community Page](https://rwbeast.itch.io/bottlecap/community)

 ### Games made with bottlecap:-

 1) [Play or Die](https://rwbeast.itch.io/play-or-die)